 Millions of people use private MI every year – it’s an important factor in facilitating home purchases for first-time homebuyers and low-to moderate-income borrowers, as well as minority and immigrant borrowers.
 Most credit unions require a 20 percent down payment for a home loan, which is the single biggest obstacle prospective homebuyers face.
 MI makes it possible for people to purchase a home with a down payment as low as 5 percent or even less.

-The current tax deduction legislation applies to MI premiums attributable to the 2015 and 2016 tax years.
+The current tax deduction legislation applies to MI premiums attributable to the 2017 tax year.
 Congress has the power to extend the tax deduction to later years through future legislation.

 No. The deduction applies to existing homeowners as well as to first-time homebuyers.